 Step 6: These bake fast, about 10 to 12 minutes.
 You can check if they’re done by inserting a skewer in the center.
 It should come out clean.

-Step 8: Serve warm or let them cool, garnish and then dig in.
+Step 8: Serve warm or let them cool, garnish, and then dig in.
 (I did say they were fast!)

-How do you make matcha glaze?
+How to make matcha glaze?

 Never to miss an opportunity to give recipes a Tasha Twist, I glazed my donuts in a vibrant green color with a pop of pink and strips of ivory (I’ll get to it in a moment).